Skip to main content

 Type of Project

-Water tank renovation and maintenance
+Water tank renovation, maintenance, and expansion

 Results

+It was a true crisis when the district found itself with several serious problems in its potable water storage reservoirs.
+Mariana Ranchos Country Water District discovered two tanks that were experiencing premature coating problems to the point of impacting structural stability.
 On the edge of the Mojave Desert, Mariana Ranchos County Water District has a more nuanced view of water than most.
 To the San Bernardino County, CA, community, water is a precious commodity, one that its 1,782 customers, spread over seven square miles, care about deeply.

-So, it was a true crisis when the district found itself with several serious problems in its potable water storage reservoirs.
-Two of the tanks were experiencing premature coating problems to the point of structural failure.
 Inspectors found 250 separate points of corrosion on the floor and walls of the district’s 500,000-gallon tank, a 30-year-old welded steel structure.
 They also found biofilm, excessive oil and sand, plus two quarter-inch holes at the bottom of the tank.

 A smaller, 200,000-gallon bolted-steel tank was in even worse shape, with thousands of points of corrosion, according to Jim Hansen, the water district’s general manager.
 Over 500 floor nuts had to be replaced.
 More than half of them were entirely eaten away.
 Officials were concerned about contamination in the tank, which was the only water resource serving more than a quarter of the district’s service area.